 Lite Plugins: The term “Lite” may not necessarily apply to the plugins feature set!
 Whilst it is often used to differentiate between the Free and Pro versions of a plugin, it is also used to describe footprint and resource usage… The differences between two plugins serving the same purpose can be quite extraordinary!
 By way of example, I spent an entire afternoon refining page load times for Related Posts and Social Media “Like” buttons.

-Some security plugins include features that you don’t need to run all the time; Live Traffic logging, scans outside WordPress, image file scans and ultra-sensitive modes.
+Some security plugins – such as my favourite, Wordfence – include features that you don’t need to run all the time; notably Live Traffic logging, scans outside WordPress, image file scans and ultra-sensitive modes.

 WordPress itself has features that can slow your site down, notably the Heartbeat API which is capable of generating significant server CPU loads that slow things down significantly.